By: Kevin Mosqueda, Veronica Coria, Mitzy Miramontes, Allison Avelar

 Now hearing this, some may argue that of course if a student takes an AP course they should know that they will receive a lot more homework.
 However, it gets to the point where they hardly have time for their extracurricular afterschool and on top of that do chores at home.
 Students at APB should not feel pressured to the point that they stress on how they are going to do what they need to everyday.

 Take the new freshmen for instance, they receive an average amount of homework and have time to do any other extracurricular activities they want additional to their chores.
 Freshmen Evelyn Garcia said, “The amount of homework I receive is not too much that I feel stressed.
 I still manage to have time in my day to do my chores and other activities.”
 Another Freshman Amy Mosqueda said,”Most of the time it takes me about 30 minutes to complete all my homework, and I still have time to anything else I need to do” Although some freshmen have no complaints about the amount of homework given, others disagree.
-However, english teacher Ms. Siemientkowski said, “It all depends on the unit, for example, right now students are starting to read the book Of Mice and Men and I assign 10 pages of reading for homework.
-It should take them about 30 minutes or at most 1 hour to finish.”
-Hearing this makes it clear that freshmen do not feel the affects of stress and their health is not affected yet.
+However, English teacher Ms. Siemientkowski said, “It all depends on the unit, for example, students read the book Of Mice and Men and were assigned 10 pages of reading for homework.
+It should have taken them about 30 minutes or at most 1 hour to finish.”
+Hearing this makes it clear that freshmen do not feel the effects of stress on their health.

-Juniors, on the other hand, do feel the pressure of having to finish their homework on time.
-Junior Yasmin Valencia says she spends about 3 hours daily doing homework and algebra alone is 2.
-Junior Lissete Cisneros who currently is an AP student says she spends 3 hours a day doing homework.
-With club day just last week, many students were expected to join a club.
-Will students have enough time to complete their homework and remain committed to their club at the same time?
+Many students are expected to join a club, but will students have enough time to complete their homework and remain committed to their club at the same time?
 Many students believe that they are not given enough time.
-Junior Lissete Cisneros states that she sometimes is given enough time to complete her homework because “it depends on how many classes give me homework and the amount of homework I receive from each class.”
-Many students argue that they rarely have enough time to do other stuff they enjoy because they either have clubs to attend or try to get the sleep that they need.
+Many students argue that they rarely have time to do things they enjoy because they either have clubs to attend or get the sleep that they need.